CAPACITY BUILDING GRANTMAKING GUIDELINES

 - Does the organization maximize community resources through cooperation, collaboration, and shared learning?

 - Will the developed capacity improve the operational and programmatic functions of the organization?

 - Will the proposed capacity to be developed improve the long-term sustainability of the organization?

 The maximum allowable grant designated within this opportunity is $5,000.
 BHACF will not take solicited requests for additional support beyond the 1-year grant period.
 However, organizations needing additional support beyond the designated grant period may receive an invitation to apply for a second round of funding.

 Grantmaking Process and Timeline

 All applications will be reviewed by the BHACF Grant-making Committee twice a year.
-Grants will then be recommended to the Board of Directors for approval.
-Notice of grant decisions will be communicated to all applicants within a reasonable amount of time after the BHACF Board has made their decisions.
+Notice of grant decisions will be communicated to all applicants within a reasonable amount of time after the BHACF Grants Committee has made their decisions.
 Those organizations chosen to receive a grant will be asked to sign a grant agreement within a week of being notified of their grant award and will be responsible for providing a final report at the completion of the grant related work or within 30 days following the completion of the grant year.

 Spring Process: Opens February 1, 2022 | Grant applications due March 15, 2022